Parent Child Play

-The physical and social benefits of play are well documented, the link between play and children’s mental health is less recognised.
+Ben explains that whilst the physical and social benefits of play are well documented, ‘the link between play and children’s mental health is less recognised.
 In clinical work and in everyday life, I see children grappling with their feelings about past and present events through play.

 How do you use play in your work?